 She has ADHD.
 It’s a learning disability.
 Without accommodations and help she likely cannot perform to the level of her peers (especially since she’s 2-3 years behind them developmentally anyway).

-ADDconnect Moderator, Author on Parenting ADHD, Mom to teen boy with ADHD, LDs, and autism
+ADDitude community moderator, author on ADHD parenting, mom to teen boy with ADHD, LDs, and autism

 A Reader Answers

 Good morning.
 I feel your pain.
 My son is 11 and he was that way for a long time.
 My son became dependent on me to ensure that whatever he had to do was done.
 As of 2015, I was tired.
 I had a heart to heart with him.
 I told him he has to care about himself enough to do what he needs to do in school, etc. I completely refused to be accountable for his responsibilities — period.
 Truthfully, that next 9 weeks were awful.
 I told him I loved him enough to let him fail until he loved himself enough to do better.
 He pulled his grades up and passed on to middle school.
 (Prayer was my peace during this transition.)
 I can’t say this is what you want to do in high school, but unless SHE CARES, nothing will improve.
 We can nag until we get them out of school, but then what?
 They have to be their own motivator to make it in life.
 We all want our kids to go to college and be a success in whatever they choose to do, but they have to want it too.
 May you have a great success with your daughter.